Webinative/dockerise-django/docs/part_2.md

   ]
 ```

-It is good practice to include Django's built-in apps first, then third-party apps and finally the project-specific apps in the `INSTALLED_APPS` setting.
+It is good practice to include Django's built-in apps first, then third-party apps and the project-specific apps in the `INSTALLED_APPS` setting.

-The debug-toolbar middleware must come after any other middleware that encodes the response’s content, such as `GZipMiddleware`.
+The debug-toolbar middleware must come after any other middleware that encodes the response content, such as `GZipMiddleware`.

 Next, add the toolbar's URLs to our project's URL config file `dockerise_django/urls.py`.